ornlneutronimaging/iMars3D/docs/developer/highlevel_design.rst

 The iMars3D (filter/function) library is simply the set of filters and functions involved in performing a reconstruction process.
 The library is expected to be used within a python application.
-It is the application that keeps track of the state of the reconstruction and maintains the intermediate results as required to transition from one filter/function to the next.
+It is the python application, which uses the iMars3D library, that needs to keep track of the state of the reconstruction and maintain the intermediate results as required to transition from one filter/function to the next.

 iMars3D Key Design Decisions
 ############################

+This section contains key design decision (DD)

-There is a UI widget for each filter/function.
+DD: There is a UI widget for each filter/function.
 The widget handles the interaction with the user to collect the data (parameters) required to execute the filter/function, if any.

-During Interactive reconstruction the UI software will wait for the user to execute the filter before saving the associated configuration (parameter) data.
+DD: During Interactive reconstruction the UI software will wait for the user to execute the filter before saving the associated configuration (parameter) data.

-The option to save to disk the result of running a filter/function (intermediate data) will be a checkbox.
+DD:The option to save to disk the result of running a filter/function (intermediate data) will be a checkbox.
 The intermediate data will be saved when the user selects to save the configuration data.
 If the box is checked prior to running the filter it is ignored.

-The widget associated with the filter/function calls the interactive reconstruction engine method ``run_single()`` and serializes itself a dictionary entry.
+DD:The widget associated with the filter/function calls a single function (interface) on the interactive reconstruction engine method.
+The filter/function widget serializes itself to a dictionary entry that is passed to this single interface on the engine.
+There is one interface function all filter/functions user on the engine instead of the engine having an interface for each filter/function.

-There will be two buffers to hold results.
+DD:There will be two buffers to hold results.
 The current buffer holds the accepted result from the previous filter/function.
 A temporary buffer holds the result of the current filter/function execution.
 This is to allow the user the ability to reject the intermediate result if desired.
 If/when the intermediate result from executing the current filter/function is satisfactory it will be copied to the current buffer and the temporary buffer will be used for the next filter/function to execute.

-The widget for the filter/function will have a viewer to display the intermediate result.
+DD: There is a single widget used for displaying the filter/function intermediate result.
+The viewer widget does not copy the data to be visualized but rather uses the content of temporary buffer directly.

-Currently the UI Application only performs one reconstruction.
+DD: Currently the UI Application only performs one reconstruction.
 It must then be closed and restarted.

-[Future] Reset and clear all fields and release any numpy arrays retained by the kernel.
+DD: [Future] Reset and clear all fields and release any numpy arrays retained by the kernel.
 This would allow a user to execute another reconstruction without having to stop and restart the app.
 This will be necessary prior to implementing this app as a web app.